A strong response to antimicrobial resistance must include tackling TB.

 XDR-TB:

 Extensively drug-resistant tuberculosis, or XDR-TB, is a strain of tuberculosis, airborne and infectious, that is resistant to four commonly-used anti-TB drugs.
 Until the US FDA approval of pretomanid as part of the BPaL regimen, there was no reliable cure for XDR-TB.
-XDR-TB has been confirmed in 127 countries around the world and represents about six percent of all MDR-TB cases.
-XDR-TB is emerging as an extremely deadly and costly global health threat that the world must mobilize rapidly to tackle.
+XDR-TB has been confirmed in 127 countries around the world and represents about five percent of all MDR-TB cases.
+XDR-TB is an extremely deadly and costly global health threat that the world must mobilize rapidly to tackle.

 Dire Costs